How to Match Wood Colors: Tips for Furniture and Flooring

 1. Foggy Grey

 Grey floors have a soft, natural look with boards ranging from light grey to sandy tones.
-This neutral wood colour pairs perfectly with rustic elements, like dark wood furniture, adding a cosy and relaxed feel.
+This neutral wood color pairs perfectly with rustic elements, like dark wood furniture, adding a cosy and relaxed feel.
 It creates a stylish base that works well with many interior styles.

 2. Nearly Black